 I’ve since returned to using a paper planner, even on days when I don’t leave the house.
-It helps create structure in my day, makes me feel more organized, and helps me get my thoughts, priorities, and focus on paper in a way that I can visualize.
+It will help you create structure in your day, make you feel more organized, and help you get your thoughts, priorities, and focus on paper in a way that you can visualize.

-Bottom line, even on cold winter days when we’re buried in Kleenex, laundry, and germs, my planner helps me take control of my time.
+Bottom line, even on cold winter days when you’re buried in Kleenex, laundry, and germs, your planner help will help you take control of your time.

 Find out how you’re using your time